-The USS Midway Museum event will feature lots of fun for all with family activities and and live entertainment.
+The USS Midway Museum event will feature lots of fun for all with family activities and live entertainment, including live entertainment by one of San Diego’s most popular bands.
 Guests are invited to bring blankets, lawn chairs, and small coolers.

 Insider tip: Buy tickets now, as this event sells out every year!

 - When: July 4, 2018 from 6:00 pm.
 Fireworks at 9:00 pm.

 - Where: USS Midway Museum, 910 N. Harbor Drive, San Diego, CA 92101

 Getting In: USS Midway Museum tickets are included with the Go San Diego Card; 4th of July celebrations are separately ticketed and are not included with the pass.

 San Diego Zoo Africa Rocks, Summer Safari, & Nighttime Zoo

 This summer, enjoy exploring the many wonders of Africa with a visit to the San Diego Zoo.
 This brand new area of the park — the Conrad Prebys Africa Rocks — spotlights several amazing creatures to promote awareness, education, and conservation efforts.